matthewepler/mqtt_server_workVersion/README.md

 We separate Presentational and Container components.
 For an explanation, read [this](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.5dz171v91) or watch [this](https://online.reacttraining.com/courses/50507/lectures/760395).

 **styling**
 For styling, we cannot use inline styling because you cannot use it to override styles of Bootstrap elements.
-For this reason, we are using the following tools instead:
+Also, you cannot implement media queries directly with inline styling.
+For this reasons, we are using the following tools instead:
 * SASS
 * Autoprefixer
 * [methodology TBD as necessary, e.g. BEM]